Engee documentation

 Perform two-way propagation — enable two-way propagation

-Inherit sample rate - sample rate inheritance
+Inherit sample rate — inheritance of the sample rate

-Select the checkbox to inherit sample rate from upstream blocks.
-Otherwise, set the sample rate using the Sample rate (Hz) parameters.
+Check the box to inherit the sampling rate from higher-level blocks.
+Otherwise, set the sampling rate using the Sample rate (Hz) parameter.

-Sample rate (Hz) - sampling rate
+Sample rate (Hz) — pass sampling rate:q[<br>] 1e6 (default) | positive scalar

 Dependencies

-To use this parameters, uncheck the Inherit sample rate checkbox.
+To use this option, uncheck the Inherit sample rate checkbox.

-Data types: Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64.
+Data types: Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64

 Maximum one-way propagation distance (m) — maximum one-way propagation distance

-10e3 (by default) | positive scalar
+10e3 (default) | positive scalar

 Algorithms